-Posters will be presented electronically in the venue lobbies on large, high-definition displays, in replacement of traditional poster boards, and available online and accessible via internet-enabled smartphones and tablets during the event.
+Posters will be presented electronically in the venue main floor and mezzanine floor on large, high-definition displays, in replacement of traditional poster boards, and available online and accessible via internet-enabled smartphones and tablets during the event.

 To view abstracts of previous Research Days, click on the links below: